vishalrohilla-okta/facebook-ext/README.md

 # facebook-ext

-Various use cases require to various sets of user data from facebook.
+Various use cases require various sets of user data from facebook.
 For instance, users interests, things they like, their public profile, basic information, birthday etc.

 This projects lays the basic foundation of retrieving depths of the data from facebook and leverage Okta's Universal Directory to store the data for future use.

 How to set up/run the project -